In life, when you focus on what you get, you’re going to lose eventually.

 “The definition of insanity is doing the same thing over and over again but expecting different results.”— Albert Einstein (maybe)

-Dr Srikumar Rao, of the Rao Institute, describes this as living in a me-centered universe.
+Dr. Srikumar Rao of the Rao Institute describes this as living in a me-centered universe.
 When you’re focused on how things are happening to yourself and trying to control it, you’re living in a me-centered universe.
-And living in a me-centered universe leads to suffering because there isn’t much you can do.
-Consistent action will not produce the same result each and every time.
+And living in a me-centered universe leads to suffering because it isn’t much you can do.
+Consistent action will not produce the same result every time.